Academic Common Market

 Number of out-of-state students who enrolled in Tennessee programs in 2018-19: 204

-Residents of other states may contract for entry into Meharry Medical College and University of Tennessee Health Science Center in dentistry and Southern College of Optometry.
+Residents of other states may contract for entry into Meharry Medical College and University of Tennessee Health Science Center in College of Dentistry, and Southern College of Optometry.
 These Tennessee institutions received approximately $4 million from other SREB states.

 State Authorization Reciprocity Agreement